Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 | Plugin documentation | https://podheitor.com/plugins/nutanix-ahv |

-| Support issues | Email with subject: PodHeitor Nutanix Plugin Support |
+| Support | Email with subject: PodHeitor Nutanix Plugin Support |

 20. Legal / copyright